Share on:

 In recent years, multiple high-profile lawsuits and human rights complaints have been filed against public and private property owners related to the lack of mandated TWSIs leading to accidents and injuries.

 Such outcomes illustrate the enormous risk posed by non-compliance with tactile installation codes.
 Being proactive about the proper tactile application per all relevant regulations can help avoid tragic accidents while demonstrating a solid commitment to creating infrastructure that is accessible and inclusive to all.
+We at Tactile Solution Canada are known as the trusted tactile solutions provider across the country; contact us today to understand your needs and provide the best applications for your facility.

 FAQs